robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 ## Configure *SLURM* Users

-We will now configure the *slurm* users and partitions to work properly and then set the *QoS* to differentiate usecases.
+We will now configure the *slurm* users and partitions to work properly and then set the *QoS* to differentiate use cases.

 ### Gather Info

-Now, your *slurm* install hsould not yet have any of the *FreeIPA* accounts added to any of the partitions.
+Now, your *slurm* install should not yet have any of the *FreeIPA* accounts added to any of the partitions.

 Login in `root` in the `login01` node: